 Just like his comic book counterpart, Dick was a member of The Flying Graysons, a family of circus acrobats.
-His parents were killed by a mobster named Tony Zucco (not Zuko).
+His parents were killed by a mobster named Tony Zucco.
 After being taken in by Bruce Wayne, he eventually finds out his secret and takes up the role of Robin.
 Eventually, he grows up and strikes out on his own, taking a new name: Nightwing.

-- '80s Hair: He sports a mullet as Nightwing, though he would eventually cut his hair short again.
+- '80s Hair: He sports a mullet as Nightwing.
+Although, he would eventually cut his hair short again.

 - Aloof Ally: As Nightwing at first in "You Scratch My Back".
 Occasionally afterwards too.

 - Animal-Themed Superbeing: Birds.

-- Art Evolution: He has received a redesign in the revamped forth season of Batman: TAS (also known as The New Batman Adventures) due to the fact that he adopted the identity of Nightwing through the fact that his build became sleeker along with the fact that he has broader shoulders, which showcased his emergence as a mature hero in his own right, and that the short spiky hair that he wore as Robin had grown longer in addition to being styled to flow down the back of the neck (which he wore it in a ponytail as a civilian).
+- Art Evolution: He received a redesign in the revamped forth season of Batman: TAS (also known as The New Batman Adventures) due to the fact that he adopted the identity of Nightwing through the fact that his build became sleeker along with the fact that he has broader shoulders, which showcased his emergence as a mature hero in his own right, and that the short spiky hair that he wore as Robin had grown longer in addition to being styled to flow down the back of the neck (which he wore it in a ponytail as a civilian).

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: He and Batgirl show this in the end of "You Scratch My Back".
 But sadly, they never got back together.Batgirl: You alright?Nightwing: You know me, always happy to have a little help.